Updated: August 19, 2026 — By North York Guide Team • Reviewed August 2026

 Is there an Indian food crawl route in North York?

-Yes — the North York Indian Food Trail runs from Goa Indian Farm Kitchen at Bayview Village to Tadka at Yonge and Sheppard, finishing at Mithas Indian Food & Sweets near Downsview.
-Allow 4–5 hours and use TTC Line 1 between stops.
+Yes — the North York Indian Food Trail runs from Saffron Mahal on York Mills Rd to Dum Pukht at Yonge and Sheppard, finishing at Mithas Indian Food & Sweets on Finch Ave W. All three stops sit on TTC Line 1 or a short bus ride from it.
+Allow 4–5 hours with dining time.

 What Indian restaurants are good for a date night in North York?